 If you are questioning whether to keep your camper on a certain medication while at camp, please feel free to reach out to our camp office.
 Generally, we recommend following whatever protocol you would follow if your camper was alone at home with you during the summer.

-YMCA Camp Immokalee currently plans on running summer 2020 as planned.
+YMCA Camp Immokalee will run for Summer 2021.
 Safety is our number one priority, and we’ll continue monitoring CDC, American Camp Association, Y-USA, and other sources to ensure our policies and procedures are aligned to keep campers are safe as possible.
 Additionally, we’ll watch the decisions of local school districts to see if our schedule needs to be modified.
 We will continue to update our website and send out email communication as we learn more.
 To see our current plans, visit our Summer 2021 and COVID-19 page.

 We are happy to accommodate food allergies, and we provide alternatives at each meal for picky eaters.
-We typically have cereal and fruit available in addition to each breakfast and a salad bar available in addition to each lunch and dinner.
 Vegetarian options are included with each meal.
 Unfortunately, we are not able to offer salad bars or breakfast bars for Summer 2021 due to COVID-19.